Home > City Guides > Most Affordable Places to Live in New York in 2026

 Things to Do in Hornell

-Explore Hornell’s railway past with a memorial, mementos, and art at Hornell Erie Depot Museum.
-Practice your swing on the driving range, try virtual golf, or play a game of the real thing at Hornell Golf Club.
-Go boating, tent camping, or rent a cabin for the weekend at nearby Kanakadea Park.
-Start your day with a Chocolate Chip Scone, Dark Knight coffee, or Pineapple Paradise at Brandy’s Cup of Joe.
-Grab a Beef & Cheddar Sub, BLT Salad, or Taco Dog at Andy’s Sub Shop.
+Explore Hornell’s railway past with a memorial, mementos, and art at the Hornell Erie Depot Museum.
+Challenge friends or family to rounds of bowling, play arcade games, or stop by for karaoke at Maple City Bowl.
+Practice your swing on the driving range, tee off in virtual games, or play a real round of 18-hole golf at Hornell Golf Club.
+Go boating or tent camping in Hornell, or rent a cabin for the weekend at nearby Kanakadea Park.
+Start your day with mouthwatering sips of coffee, including a signature Red Eye or Iced Latte paired with a Chocolate Chip Scone at Brandy’s Cup of Joe.
+Grab an Italian Sub, Hot Beef Salad, Taco Dog, and other great food in Hornell at Andy’s Sub Shop.
 Relax in a homey atmosphere to enjoy a Shepherd’s Pie or a 12 oz.
-Delmonico while sipping one of the 30 beers on tap at Paddy’s Pub & Grill.
-Or sample the Dark Rails, Kolsch, or Spiced Red Ale brewed in-house at RailHead Brewing Company.
+Delmonico, while sipping one of the 30 beers on tap at Paddy’s Pub & Grill.
+Or sample drinks like Dark Rails, Kolsch, or Spiced Red Ale brewed in-house at the Hornell brewery, RailHead Brewing Company.

 Ilion